(Originally published 8/17/04 in Frontpage Magazine. Edited and expanded.)

-The name that has yet to arise in our discussion of the war against totalitarian Islam is Saddam Hussein.
+The name that has yet to arise in our discussion of the war against Islamic totalitarianism is Saddam Hussein.
 It is altogether legitimate, given the foregoing, to ask whether George W. Bush’s decision to end Saddam’s regime in Iraq was justified as a response to the September 11th attacks on the United States--attacks in which Saddam, as any rational observer must now concede, had no part.

 The answer is a roundabout yes: President Bush’s decision to oust Saddam was justifiable.
 But to make sense of it, we have to set aside the strong emotions that decision conjures up even now.
 For progressives, this means letting go, for a moment or two, their visceral distrust of the Bush Administration.
 For traditional conservatives, this means letting go their reflexive desire to support the prerogatives of the Commander in Chief during a time of war.
 Rational inquiry, rather than political passion, is required to draw the connection between the attacks of September 11th and the decision to oust Saddam.
 Step one in such an inquiry returns us that miserable Tuesday morning in 2001, that miserable Tuesday morning of warm sunshine and perfect blue skies when the world changed.